yingweiwo

 Mechanism of Action

-Carfilzomib is made up of four modified peptides and acts as a proteasome inhibitor.
-Carfilzomib irreversibly and selectively binds to N-terminal threonine-containing active sites of the 20S proteasome, the proteolytic core particle within the 26S proteasome.
-This 20S core has 3 catalytic active sites: the chymotrypsin, trypsin, and caspase-like sites.
-Inhibition of the chymotrypsin-like site by carfilzomib (β5 and β5i subunits) is the most effective target in decreasing cellular proliferation, ultimately resulting in cell cycle arrest and apoptosis of cancerous cells.
-At higher doses, carfilzomib will inhibit the trypsin-and capase-like sites.
+Carfilzomib is a proteasome inhibitor composed of four modified peptides.
+Carfilzomib irreversibly and selectively binds to the N-terminal threonine-containing active site of the 20S proteasome (the proteolytic core particle in the 26S proteasome).
+This 20S core has three catalytically active sites: chymotrypsin site, trypsin site, and caspase-like site.
+Inhibition of the chymotrypsin site by carfilzomib (β5 and β5i subunits) is the most effective target for reducing cell proliferation, ultimately leading to cell cycle arrest and cancer cell apoptosis.
+At high doses, carfilzomib inhibits both the trypsin and caspase-like sites.

 Pharmacodynamics